James Howe Carse: Sydney, Australia (1871–1900)

+For the fourth New South Wales Academy of Arts exhibition in March 1875, Carse submitted Bega Swamp and Views on the Wagonga River.
+A total of five pieces were submitted (No.s 16–19, 50 & 51).
+He received Highly Commended and Certificate of Merit (No.19).
+Works submitted for the exhibition were transferred to the Sydney Intercolonial Exhibition of 1875 (No.30,31,35,41,44,45).

+Carse, now living in Waverly, sent two pictures to the Intercolonial Exhibition in Melbourne, September 1875.
+The two pictures were A Creek in New South Wales and Walaga Falls.
+He received third place (No.3089 & 3090).

+In November 1875, Carse and fellow artists J.A.C.
+Willis, Grant Lloyd, A.B.
+McMinn and H Wise, visited camps set up by the Academy of Arts in the Grose Valley, Blue Mountains.

-By 1869 Carse had visited both Australia and New Zealand, and an exhibition of his new work was shown at the Melbourne Public Library.
+An exhibition of his new work was shown at the Melbourne Public Library.
 He enjoyed commercial success, as an engraving of his drawing was included on the front cover of the Illustrated Melbourne Post later that year.
 An engraving of his painting of Aboriginals sitting around a fire on the shore of King George Sound was commissioned by Edwin Carton Booth.
 This and several of his other drawings of New Zealand and Western Australia were included in Booth's Australia Illustrated, although they were attributed to "Carr".

 By 1876 he had helped to found Melbourne's Victorian Academy of Art and the New South Wales Academy of Art, and he had been awarded numerous prizes and awards.
 In that year he was described in New South Wales as the "perhaps the best painter in the colony" and his work was selling at 30 guineas a painting.
 In 1880 he joined a group who left the Academy of Art to create the Art Society of New South Wales.
 Carse was now creating a large number of paintings but from this time they diminished both in quantity and originality as he reworked old subjects.

 He and his friend George Podmore's home was at Mosman Bay.
 Carse died in 1900 from the effects of alcoholism.